Connect with us

 The Kenyan government has laid out an elaborate low-cost housing strategy that is likely to revolutionise the local real estate sector by bringing into the market some new residential houses for as little as Sh500,000.

-According to Transport, Urban Infrastructure and Housing Cabinet Secretary James Macharia, the State will provide land to private investors who will then take advantage of various building technologies and economies of scale to deliver “truly affordable” homes for citizens.
+According to Transport, Urban Infrastructure and Housing Cabinet Secretary James Macharia, the State will provide land to private investors who will then take advantage of various building technologies and economies of scale to deliver affordable homes for citizens.

-The government has short listed 35 companies to undertake a pilot project in Mavoko, Machakos County, which will serve as a prototype for a planned national roll-out of an ambitious housing plan that aims to meet the needs of the low-income urban workers.
+The government has short-listed 35 companies to undertake a pilot project in Mavoko, Machakos County, which will serve as a prototype for a planned national roll-out of an ambitious housing plan that aims to meet the needs of low-income urban workers.

 “Some 60 contractors expressed their interest in putting up the houses under an Engineering and Procurement Contract (EPC) that allows them to build and deliver houses to the government.